In this guide

 - People wanting control over their super savings without the responsibilities that come with being a fund trustee

-- Elderly people with their own SMSF looking for an exit strategy other than a large publicly-offered super fund
+- Elderly people with their own SMSF looking for an exit strategy other than a large public offer super fund

 - Older people concerned about their ability to run a compliant super fund if they lose mental capacity

-- People concerned about what would happen if the key decisionmaker in their SMSF dies
+- People worried about what would happen if the key decision-maker in their SMSF dies

 - People intending to work or move overseas for a lengthy period